-Doorage Storage, a Chicago-based startup, is the first valet storage company in the country to offer nationwide pickup and delivery service areas.
+Doorage Storage Solutions, a Chicago-based startup, is the first valet storage company in the country to offer nationwide pickup and delivery service areas.

 Doorage CEO Sean Sandona said the move, which officially launches Aug.
 5, puts Doorage in the national spotlight along with competitors Clutter and MakeSpace, which have received hundreds of millions in funding from investors.